TheCreeper/go-notify/README.md

 }
 ```

-Display a Notification with an Icon.
+Display a notification with an icon.
 Consult the
 [Icon Naming Specification](http://standards.freedesktop.org/icon-naming-spec).
 ```Go
 ntf := notify.NewNotification("Test Notification", "Just a test")